narslan/cuesheet/README.md

 #cuesheet

-`cuesheet` is a go library, that builds a (parse) tree out of a cue file.
+`cuesheet` is a go library for extracting information from cue file.

 ### Usage
 ```go